djpeach/kotlin-spring-web-hello-world/README.md

 Variation of the [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/) from Spring Guides, focusing on Kotlin-specific behaviours and idiosyncrasies.

+> For a fuller guide on Spring Boot 3 with Kotlin using a datastore, service layer, and HTTP controller, see my [4-part guide on Medium](https://medium.com/@dpeachesdev/exploring-springboot3-with-kotlin-by-building-an-ecommerce-server-part-1-7c18e3241a97)

 # What we will build

 A HTTP service that will accept GET requests at http://localhost/8080/greeting.